by Marcelle Pick, OB/GYN NP

 At Women to Women we have a shorthand expression for this process of exploring your emotional inheritance and resolving issues — we call it “your work,” as in, “She’s just begun to do ‘her work’ but she’s already feeling so much better.”

 There is a tool called a genogram that therapists use that may be helpful to you as well.
 A genogram is a specialized family tree that lets you explore the patterns and relationships running through your family history.
-We’ve found free genogram software on the internet if you’d like to try it.

 As you use the genogram to map out your emotional inheritance, ask yourself questions to find the parallels between you and your family members.
 For example, if certain interactions with your husband affect you badly, ask yourself who he is being like in your family — and who are you being like?
 What emotional patterns can you see from generation to generation?
 What family conflicts or secrets have never been resolved — and why not?
 What emotions have been “stuck” — like grief or anger or pain — and how might they be dealt with now?